kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I guess they were just doing what they were told, like *good* women do, and were believed by everyone else.

 !!! important "Full disclosure"
-    - You can read the full DM I refer to above here: todo:
+    - Contact me for full access to any emails, letters, documents, etc.

 - I continue to send Raquel updates, including copies of police statements.
 - She ignores me.